maxnfrankel/hologram-algorithms/README.md

 The algorithms in this repository are based off of a paper by Leonardo et al [^1].

+## Analysis of the algorithms

-In the paper of Leonardo et al, the performance of each algorithm was quantified by efficiency $e$, uniformity $u$, and percent standard deviation $\sigma$
+In the paper of Leonardo et al, to evaluate the performance of each algorithm introduced, each was used to create holgram of a 10x10 grid of traps for a 768x768 pixel SLM.
+The performance of an algorithm was quantified by efficiency $e$, uniformity $u$, and percent standard deviation $\sigma$

 $e = \sum_{m}{I_m}$